-The impact of MSG on health has been debated in more than a couple medical journals and health related publications.
-There may be sound evidence supporting the adverse effects of MSG that may be enough reason for you to stay away from it, but having gluten is not one of them.
+The impact of MSG on health has been debated in more than a couple of medical journals and health-related publications.
+There may be sound evidence supporting the adverse effects of MSG that may be enough reason for you to stay away from it.
+But having gluten is not one of them.

 Why is this fact important for the gluten-free intolerant?

-If the absence of umami is driving you crazy (well, not crazy, just that it’s not exactly convenient to be paranoid about all food items), know this: MSG is actually gluten-free.
+If the absence of umami is driving you crazy (well, not crazy, it’s just that it’s not exactly convenient to be paranoid about all food items), know this: MSG is gluten-free.

-Aside from sounding similar, glutamate and gluten are actually two different substances.
-First, monosodium glutamate (MSG) is a sodium salt of glutamic acid, an amino acid that is present in all protein containing food like cheese, and meat.
-It occurs naturally in some food, and is commonly used as a flavor enhancer, and responsible for the umami that can more descriptively termed as a savory, brothy or meaty taste.
-Gluten, on the other hand, is a protein that is found in wheat, barley and rye.
+Aside from sounding similar, glutamate and gluten are two different substances.
+First, monosodium glutamate (MSG) is a sodium salt of glutamic acid, an amino acid that is present in all protein-containing food like cheese, and meat.
+It occurs naturally in some food, and is commonly used as a flavor enhancer, and is responsible for the umami that can be more descriptively referred to as a savory, brothy or meaty taste.
+Gluten, on the other hand, is a protein that is found in wheat, barley, and rye.

-MSG is made primarily through fermentation using various sugars and starches, such as sugar cane, beet sugar, corn starch and tapioca starch as starting materials (http://www.glutamate.org), wheat and rye actually not being on the list.
+MSG is produced by fermentation using various sugars and starches, such as sugar cane, wheat and rye not being on the list.

-Why the talk first and foremost of MSG (monosodium glutamate) being linked to gluten?
+Why is there a talk, first and foremost, of MSG (monosodium glutamate) being linked to gluten?

-A source of controversy is that glutamic acid was first isolated in the year 1866 from wheat promain gliadin, and in 1909 MSG was isolated from wheat flour.
-This was the primary source of MSG until the 1960s when other methods of deriving MSG were developed, including chemical synthesis and fermentation process.
+A source of controversy is that glutamic acid was first isolated in the year 1866 from wheat protein gliadin.
+And in 1909, MSG was isolated from wheat flour.
+This was the primary source of MSG until the 1960s, when other methods of deriving MSG were developed, including chemical synthesis and fermentation process.